 Several global banks (most notably, Deutsche) cut costs in Asia last year, and directors and managing directors increasingly found themselves displaced by cheaper and more junior team members.
-It’s a trend that could happen again in 2020, if the impact of Covid-19 on banks’ bottom lines triggers another round of senior redundancies.
+It’s a trend that could happen again later in 2020 or 2021, if the impact of Covid-19 on banks’ bottom lines triggers another round of senior redundancies.

 In theory, this is good news for younger bankers in Hong Kong in Singapore, who could find themselves landing promotions more quickly than expected.
 In reality, however, a rapid promotion into a new role can be a stressful experience.

 “The problem now in investment banking in Asia is that when a director or MD leaves it’s become very common for someone less senior in their team to take on their role even if they don’t really have enough technical and management expertise,” says an ex-HSBC banker who has left the sector for fintech.

 “Even if you don’t actually move up a job rank, you suddenly have all the responsibilities of a more experienced banker,” she says.
 “Your workload could be double what is was, so there’s big potential for junior investment bankers in Asia to burn out prematurely.”

 The leaner IBD teams in Asia become, the more pressure is heaped on 20-something staff.
 “At HSBC, for example, the Southeast Asia ECM team was only me and a director.
 As an analyst I wasn’t just doing the typical paperwork and pitch books, I was doing associate-level work too – all the internal and external coordination on deals,” says the former banker.